awsdocs/amazon-eks-user-guide/doc_source/enable-iam-roles-for-service-accounts.md

     For more information about installing or upgrading `eksctl`, see [Installing or Upgrading `eksctl`](eksctl.md#installing-eksctl)\.

 1. Create your OIDC identity provider for your cluster with the following command\.
-Substitute the red text with your own values\.
+Substitute *cluster\_name* with your own value\.

    ```
    eksctl utils associate-iam-oidc-provider --cluster cluster_name --approve